-Additional information, including directors' and executive officers' remuneration and indebtedness and securities authorized for issuance under equity compensation plans is contained in Bank of Montreal's Proxy Circular dated as of January 2, 2007 in connection with its Annual Meeting of Shareholders to be held on March 1, 2007.
+Additional information, including directors' and executive officers' remuneration and indebtedness and securities authorized for issuance under equity compensation plans is contained in Bank of Montreal's proxy circular to be dated as of January 3, 2008 in connection with its Annual Meeting of Shareholders to be held on March 4, 2008 (the "Proxy Circular").

-Additional financial information is provided in Bank of Montreal's consolidated financial statements and Management's Discussion and Analysis in the 2006 Annual Report of Bank of Montreal for its fiscal year ended October 31, 2006.
+Additional financial information is provided in Bank of Montreal's consolidated annual financial statements and Management's Discussion and Analysis for the fiscal year ended October 31, 2007.

-Copies of the Annual Information Form, as well as copies of the 2006 Annual Report of Bank of Montreal for the year ended October 31, 2006 and Proxy Circular dated January 2, 2007 may be obtained from:
+Copies of the Annual Information Form, as well as copies of the 2007 Annual Report and the Proxy Circular (once mailed to shareholders), may be obtained from:

-Bank of Montreal Corporate Secretary's Department 100 King Street West 1 First Canadian Place, 21st Floor Toronto, Ontario Canada M5X 1A1
+Bank of Montreal Corporate Secretary's Department 100 King Street West 1 First Canadian Place, 19th Floor Toronto, Ontario Canada M5X 1A1